ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 The board features 5 USB ports: 2 Hi-Speed USB-A receptacles (often called 'USB 2.0 ports), 2 x USB3-A receptacles and 1 x USB-C. The latter 3 are limited to USB SuperSpeed AKA 5 Gbps.

+While the USB2 ports share bandwidth while being behind an internal USB hub (`1a40:0101 Terminus Technology Inc. Hub`) the USB3 ports are on their own buses.

 I'm not able to test USB-C capabilities since used for powering so let's focus on the 2 USB3 Type-A sockets (maybe the most crappy connector ever due to the extra tiny contacts for the SuperSpeed data lines).
 To spot any internal bottlenecks my test is to connect to each USB3-A port an UAS capable disk enclosure with an SSD inside, setup a RAID0 and see whether we're exceeding 400 MB/s or not (~400 MB/s sequential disk transfers are the maximum you get over a single 5 Gbps USB3 connection)

     root@rock-5b:/home/rock# lsusb -t